mchenggit/kabanero-event/architecture/README.md

 Prerequisites for the Developers:
 - Developer installs Kabanero Client to local laptop/desktop
-- Developer installs Appsody on laptop/desktop.  (**TBD**: Is this a special version that knows where the standardized stacks are, or will it go to Kabanero to get the location)
+- Developer installs Appsody on laptop/desktop.
 - For local testing, the example shows re-deployment of svc-a and svc-b for every build.
 Other options are possible:
   - Use of stubs for svc-a and svc-b,
   - or a working svc-a and svc-b service for local testing has been set up and made available for developers